Haugh Unit

 The Haugh unit value ranges from 0 – 130 and it can be ranked as below:

-When calculating Haugh unit, one should measure the height of the thick albumen (egg white) that immediately surrounds the yolk.
+When calculating the Haugh Unit, the height of the thick albumen immediately surrounding the yolk should be measured.

 For your reference, below is the USDA‘s Terms descriptive of the egg white and its Haugh unit: